Church of St John the Baptist, Glastonbury: Churchyard

 In the churchyard is a thorn tree grown from a cutting from the Glastonbury Thorn.
-A blossom from this tree is sent to the Queen every Christmas.
+A blossom from this tree is sent to the reigning monarch every Christmas.
 At the end of term, the pupils of St John's Infants School gather round the tree in St John's parish churchyard on the High Street.
-They sing carols, including one specially written for the occasion, and the oldest pupil has the privilege of cutting the branch of the Glastonbury Thorn that is then taken to London and presented to Her Majesty The Queen.
+They sing carols, including one specially written for the occasion, and the oldest pupil has the privilege of cutting the branch of the Glastonbury Thorn that is then taken to London.

 The tercentennial labyrinth, located close to the church gates, was laid in 2007, to celebrate Glastonbury receiving its town charter from Queen Anne in 1705.
 This is a grass labyrinth of the classical seven circuit design, its path delineated by blue lias stonework, which is a local stone present in the Tor.
 The labyrinth was conceptualized and designed by Sig Lonegren (a Glastonbury geomancer and author).
 The laying of the labyrinth was delayed due to various problems in securing a site.